mdbergmann/cl-swbymabeweb/blogs/20211218---Common_Lisp_-_Oldie_but_goldie.md

 #### Packages

-Packages are constructs to separate and structure data and code similar as in other languages. `DEFPACKAGE` declares a new package. `IN-PACKAGE` makes the named package the current package.
+Packages are constructs, or namespaces, to separate and structure data and code similar as in other languages. `DEFPACKAGE` declares a new package. `IN-PACKAGE` makes the named package the current package.
 Any function, macro or variable definitions are then first of all local to that package where they are defined in.
 Function, macro or variable definitions can be exported, which means that they are then visible for/from other packages.
 A typical example of a package with some definitions would be:

 ```lisp
 (defpackage :foo